|

 Hall of Fame for scoring 83 points in a single basketball game, the

-- janish'iae: after Nevada artist Jeanne Russell Janish ( 1902-1998),
+janish'iae: named for Nevada artist Jeanne Russell Janish (1902-1998), a botanical and paleontological illustrator

-- japon'ica/japon'icum/japon'icus: of or belonging to Japan, Japanese
+japon'ica/japon'icum/japon'icus: of or belonging to Japan, Japanese.

-- jar'edii: after Lorenzo Dow Jared (1831-1909).
+jared'ii: named for Lorenzo Dow Jared (1831-1909).
 Born near Jacksonville,

-Illinois, Jared received an M.D. at Eclectic Medical College of Cincinnati
+Illinois, Jared received an MD at Eclectic Medical College of Cincinnati

 in 1857.
 He was an assistant surgeon with the 23rd Illinois Volunteer

-Infantry from March to July 1865, then moved to California.
+Infantry from March to July, 1865, then moved to California.
 He settled

 in Los Nietos (Los Angeles County) from 1870 to 1875, Santa Maria